Get started with Progressive Web Apps

 });

 The sw.js file will act as your PWA's service worker.
-The code above listens to the install event and uses it to cache all resources the app needs to function: the start HTML page, the converter JavaScript file, and the converter CSS file.
+The code above listens to the install event, which is triggered when the user installs your app, and uses it to cache the resources that your app needs to function offline, such as the initial HTML page, the converter JavaScript file, and the converter CSS file.

 The code also intercepts fetch events, which happen every time your app sends a request to the server, and applies a cache-first strategy.
 The service worker returns cached resources so your app can work offline, and if that fails attempts to download from the server.